2 min read

 • Equipment damage

-• Lost time and productivity
+• Lost productivity

 • Regulatory penalties

-• Power tools (grinders, drills, saws)
+• Power tools like drills, grinders, and saws

 • Extension leads and cable reels